Return to Tool Reviews

 Second in this category was the LAJ.
 Again the mass is a likely factor, but so is the lower cutting angle (37 degrees versus the 45 degrees of the #9).
 Note that the cutting angle of the #51 is also 45 degrees, and this suggests that the (20 degree) blade skew plays a larger part than the (8 degrees of) cutting angle.

 A similar factor was apparent with the shooting boards.
 The ramped boards were 5 degrees.
-While there is a much debate whether the ramped board can be said to impart a true slicing cut, there was no mistaking that any plane on the ramped board cut with less effort and less apparent impact than when used on a flat board.
+While there is a much debate whether the ramped board can be said to impart a true slicing cut, there was no mistaking that any plane on the ramped board cut with less effort and less apparent impact than a flat board.

 The ramped board does appear to cause the blade to hit the edge of the board at an angle, which leads to it enter the board at a progressive angle.
 By contrast, a flat board will cause a plane with a square blade to strike it across its full width.
+The impact of the latter was noticeably greater.

 The Ease of Use